18493 Demoleon: Naming

-This minor planet was named from Greek mythology after the Trojan warrior Demoleon, son of Antenor (2207 Antenor), who was a counselor to King Priam.
+This minor planet was named from Greek mythology after the Trojan warrior Demoleon, son of Antenor, who was a counselor to King Priam.
 Demoleon, a valiant champion of war was killed by Achilles, whose spear struck Demoleon on the temple through his bronze-cheeked helmet, crushing the bone so that the brain inside was shed in all directions.
 The official naming citation was published by the Minor Planet Center on 27 May 2010 (M.P.C.
 70409).

 Physical characteristics

 Demoleon is an assumed C-type asteroid, while most larger Jupiter trojans are D-types.
 It has a low V–I color index of 0.775 (see table below).

 Rotation period

 In November 2014, a rotational lightcurve of Demoleon was obtained over a total of seven nights of photometric observations by Robert Stephens at the Center for Solar System Studies in Landers, California.
 Lightcurve analysis gave a rotation period of 14.43±0.01 hours with a brightness amplitude of 0.18 magnitude (U=2).